RNGKing/HudsonAlphaTechChallenge2019/README.md

 ### Data Processing

 We spent many hours researching existing tools that could be used to solve this challenge.
-We found `bedmap` and one of the tools in the `bedops` package to be an ideal fit for the challenge.
-Most of the data procesing is implemented with `bedmap`.
-We leverage this proven and efficient tool for genomic data processing.
+We found `bedmap`, one of the tools in the `bedops` package to be an ideal fit for this challenge.
+We leverage this proven and efficient tool for our data processing.

 We've packaged access to this tool in some simple shell scripts for ease of use conducted extensive testing of its fitness of purpose.